SaiKattamuri/DevOps/SCM/Basics.md

  </p>

 - **Working area** where the project is created and git is initialized - git init/git clone
-- **Staging area** where the files are added for tracking - git add
+- **Staging area** where the files are added for tracking, it is an imaginary or hidden area - git add
 - **Local repo** where the files are committed and marked as version - git commit -m "proper message"

+There are mainly 3 stages in git:

+- Untracked files -- Files avilable in working directory
+- Staged/tracking files -- Files added to track, available in staging area.
+- Comitted files -- After the comitting the files, will move from stagging to loca repos.

 Ex -1:
 Create a local git repo then add the remote to push changes as collabration: